-Though he was in the form of God, … [He] made himself nothing, taking the form of a servant, being born in the likeness of men.
-And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross. – Philippians 2:6–8 (ESV)
+“Though he was in the form of God, . . .(He) emptied himself, by taking the form of a servant, being born in the likeness of men.
+And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross” (Philippians 2:6–8).

-Self-sufficiency is the self-deceiving and isolating process of trying to be stronger and stronger while resisting the help of other people, especially help from the LORD.
+Self-sufficiency is the self-deceiving and isolating process of trying to be stronger and stronger while resisting the help of other people, especially help from the Lord.
 It is a sinful desire to build a lifestyle and reputation that releases a person from trusting God.
 Christ resisted this lifestyle choice.

 He set aside His glorious reputation and powerful position with the Father to become a dependent human being.
-He embraced weakness so He could tap into the strength of God (Luke 22:42; John 6:38).
+He embraced weakness so that He could tap into the strength of God (Luke 22:42; John 6:38).

 Though self-reliance and God-reliance are similar in that they promote a person, there is an eternal difference between them.
 The God-reliant person desires to make God’s name great.
 The self-reliant person craves to make his name great (Daniel 4:30; James 1:14–15).

 The self-sufficient person presents the oddest of ironies.
 While his self-reliance projects the image of being strong and in control, the reality is he is weak and not in control.
 Like all humanity, he stands in need of God’s empowering grace.